 Atlanta Volunteer Lawyers Foundation, Board of Directors, Member

-Georgia Latino Law Foundation, Board of Directors, Member
+Georgia Latino Law Foundation, Co-Founder and Advisory Board Member

 LEAD Atlanta Class of 2012, Member

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.